-In a recent study, adjoined by surgeon, Dr. Justin Turner, along with faculty and researchers at Vanderbilt University Medical Center in Nashville, Tennessee found that probiotics, which are special bacteria found in the gut, serve a greater purpose in minimizing and combatting common allergies.
-Unfortunately, even through the process of over 20 previous studies and research to-date, there are far too many forms and causes of allergies (such as various forms of allergens and pollens) to be certain as to the total preventative qualities of probiotics and your health.
+A recent study, adjoined by a surgeon, Dr. Justin Turner, along with faculty and researchers at Vanderbilt University Medical Center in Nashville, Tennessee found that probiotics, which are special bacteria found in the gut, serve a greater purpose in minimizing and combatting common allergies.
+Unfortunately, even though the process of over 20 previous studies and research to-date, there are far too many forms and causes of allergies (such as various forms of allergens and pollens) to be certain as to the total preventative qualities of probiotics and your health.

-While probiotics are found in common foods such as yogurt or sauerkraut, they do offer the scientifically proven positive benefits of balancing the bacteria in the intestines and in turn preventing as severe inflammation or reactions in the stomach to allergies, improve the immune system, and overall health.
+While probiotics are found in common foods such as yogurt or sauerkraut, they do offer the scientifically proven positive benefits of balancing the bacteria in the intestines and turn to prevent severe inflammation or reactions in the stomach to allergies, improve the immune system, and overall health.
 Scientists and professionals agree that while probiotics offer a healthier you—as they possess multiple beneficial nutrients—it might be best to consume them along with an official allergy treatment regime and medication.